ianstormtaylor/pg-sql-helpers/Readme.md

 ---

 ### Why?

+If you choose not to use an ORM to write your SQL queries, you gain a lot of flexibility, but you lose some of the interoperability.

 There are tons of hotkey libraries, but they're often coupled to the view layer, or they bind events globally, or all kinds of weird things.
 You don't really want them to bind the events for you, you can do that yourself.